Vitamins A, D3, and K2 for Vascular Elasticity and Strength*

 - Arterial wall strength*

 Vitamin A: Retinol is superior to beta-carotene—it’s the real vitamin A that your body doesn’t need to convert.
-This concentrated form keeps vitamin D in balance, so both work better.*
+This concentrated form supports vitamin D balance, so both work better.*

 Vitamin D3: This essential vitamin is needed for healthy blood clotting, strong blood vessel walls, healthy blood pressure, and heart muscle vitality.*†

 Vitamin K2: This crucial nutrient supports vascular integrity and strength.
-MenaQ7® is a clinically studied form of vitamin K2 that works with your body to balance calcium levels for healthy arteries.*
+MenaQ7® is a clinically studied form of vitamin K2 that works with your body to support balanced calcium levels for healthy arteries.*